netdata/netdata/docs/cloud/insights/events-feed.md

 # Events tab

-The Events tab provides a feed which is a powerful feature that tracks events that happen on your infrastructure, or in your War Room.
+The Events tab provides a feed which is a powerful feature that tracks events that happen on your infrastructure, or in your Space.
 The feed lets you investigate events that occurred in the past, which is invaluable for troubleshooting.
 Common use cases are ones like when a node goes offline, and you want to understand what events happened before that.
 A detailed event history can also assist in attributing sudden pattern changes in a time series to specific changes in your environment.

 ## What are the available events?